mukul0098/first-test-repo/README.md

 This is used for only to test the script is working fine or not.
 ## Added via Git Bash practice
 ## Added via Git Bash practice
+# This is to test the text feature is working fine or not.